willeyzhou1/crud-app/README.md

 # crud-app

-Following a video in order to learn the basics
+Attempting to learn the basics

 # Crud App Finished!!!!